 5. Keep It Simple and Easy to Navigate

-Avoid overwhelming visitors with too much information on your homepage.
+Avoid overwhelming users with too much information on your homepage, as this can lead to clutter and sensory overload.
 Instead, focus on the most important elements and present them in a clean, user-friendly layout.

 Why it matters: A cluttered homepage can frustrate visitors and cause them to bounce.
 A clean, intuitive design keeps them engaged and helps them find what they need quickly.